LSD, broken down and described

 LSD is capable of producing a full range of low and high level hallucinatory states in a fashion that is significantly less consistent and reproducible than that of many other commonly used psychedelic.
 These effects include:

-Although LSD is capable producing of level 4 hallucinatory states in a fashion that is on par with psilocin or DMT in its vividness and intensity, in comparison these effects are extremely rare and inconsistent.
-Whilst traditional psychedelics such as LSA, ayahuasca, and mescaline will induce hallucinations near consistently at level 5 geometry and above, LSD will for most simply go straight into Level 7A visual geometry.
+- Internal hallucinations - Although LSD is technically capable of producing of hallucinatory states in a fashion that is on par with psilocin or DMT in its vividness and intensity, in comparison, these effects are extremely rare and inconsistent.
+Whilst traditional psychedelics such as LSA, Ayahuasca and Mescaline will induce internal hallucinations near consistently at level 5 geometry and above, LSD will for most simply go straight into Level 7A visual geometry.
 This lack of consistently induced hallucinatory breakthroughs means that for most, LSD is simply not as deep of an experience as certain other psychedelics.

 The auditory effects of LSD are common in their occurrence and exhibit a full range of effects which commonly include:

 Health Effects, Potential Addiction, and Tolerance: